Home > Tours > USA Tours > Southern States Tours > America's Musical Heritage with Extended Stay in New Orleans

 TOUR HIGHLIGHT - CULTURE & TRADITION: Located between Baton Rouge and New Orleans, the Houmas House Estate allows visitors to experience the history of life on a sugarcane plantation.
 The mansion has been restored to the antebellum era, reflecting the opulence and wealth this sugarcane farm boasted in the 1880's.
 The guided tour walks through the 250-year history, highlighting the architectural evolution from manor house to grand estate.
 See rare artworks and artifacts that explore life on the plantation.

-TOUR HIGHLIGHT - CULTURAL GEM: World-renowned for its Jazz, Blues, and Cajun music, New Orleans is also the place for celebration – from Mardi Gras to the brass-band funeral processions.
+TOUR HIGHLIGHT - LAISSEZ LES BONS TEMPS: ROULER!
+“Let the good times roll” in the Big Easy—world-renowned for its Jazz, Blues, and Cajun music.
+New Orleans is also the place for celebration – from Mardi Gras to the brass-band funeral processions.
 The French Quarter is so rich in French and Spanish Creole culture that it spills out from the wrought iron verandas onto the street where Bourbon Street swells with the sounds of kitchens, bars, and blues bands filling the fragrant Southern air.
-Down a hurricane glass of your favorite libation in the town that's as resilient as its strongest winds.
+Down a hurricane glass of your favorite libation in the town that’s as resilient as its strongest winds.

 The Big Easy

-Continue your stay in New Orleans with a free day to explore.
+Wave goodbye to your Tour Director and Driver and continue your two-night stay in captivating New Orleans with a free day to explore.
 (B)

-FREE TIME TIPS - EXPLORE MORE: in New Orleans with a powdered plate of beignets at Café du Monde, ride a New Orleans streetcar, shop for souvenirs, or learn to cook Cajun specialties at the New Orleans School of Cooking.
+ENHANCED FREE TIME - POWDERED SUGAR & SWEET JAZZ: Explore more in New Orleans with a powdered plate of beignets at Café du Monde, ride a New Orleans streetcar, shop for souvenirs, or learn to cook Cajun specialties at the New Orleans School of Cooking.
 Sample some of the country's finest restaurants or listen to some local jazz musicians at Preservation Hall.
 Your GlobusGO mobile app has all the maps and tips on where to dine, shop, and sway.

 The Big Muddy